boshtannik/embedded-nano-mesh/README.md

 ```

 ### Update Method
-The `update` method is used to perform all internal operation of the `Node`.
+Performs all necessary internal operation of the `Node`.
-It shall be called in a loop with providing `embedded-io` implemented structure
+It must be called in a loop with providing `embedded-io` implemented structure
-and current_time im milliseconds.
-It allows `Node` to interact with outer world.
+and `current_time` im milliseconds.
+It makes `Node` to interact with outer world.
 With out call this method in a loop - the node will stop working.

 `main.rs`: